JustinTArthur/serverwamp/docs/getting_started.rst

 A realm can have any number of transport authenticators, but only one challenge-based authenticator like ticket or CRA.
 If no transport authenticator has marked the session as authenticated, then severwamp will proceed with any supplied challenge-based authenticator.
-If no supplied authenticators marked the session as authenticated or raised a ``serverwamp.AuthenticationError`` exception then the session will be aborted as having failed authentication.
+If no authenticators return an identity, the session will be aborted as having failed authentication.

 Transport Authenticator